-Ear syringing
+Ear irrigation

-If ear wax is causing you problems your doctor might suggest that you have your ears syringed.
-To do this, a nurse or doctor squirts liquid into your ear through a tube.
+If ear wax is causing you problems your doctor might suggest that you have your ears irrigated.
+To do this, a nurse or doctor squirts warm water into your ear through a tube.
+This should weaken and move the wax.

-This liquid could just be warm water.
-But there are other ear wax softeners that can be used.
-This treatment should soften and move the wax.
-You'll need to hold a small basin under your ear for the water and wax that comes out.
+You hold a small basin under your ear for the water and wax that comes out.
 It will probably take a few minutes for the plug of ear wax to be moved.

-Ear syringing works well.
+Ear irrigation works well.
 Your doctor may give you ear drops to soften the wax before syringing.

-Ear syringing isn't usually painful.
+Ear irrigation isn't usually painful.
 But it can be quite uncomfortable and can make you feel dizzy.
-Sometimes ear syringing doesn't work at first, so your doctor or nurse may need to do it again.
+Sometimes ear irrigation doesn't work at first, so your doctor or nurse may need to do it again.